feiyin0719/ComposeMarkdown/README.md

 ## Future Plans

-~~- 🚀 Support load large markdown file and render progressively Load and render visible blocks to improve performance and memory usage~~
+~~- 🚀 Support load large markdown file and render progressively Load and render visible blocks to improve performance and memory usage~~  -- Completed in v0.0.4

+- Support markdown inline editing mode(inline edit is edit markdown and render at the same time) -- Planned for v0.1.0

+- Supports jump-to-section functionality via clickable TOC.

 - 🚀 Add more built-in plugins for common use cases